-Glen Helen Extension Programs are tailored to meet the needs of schools, scouts, and other oganizations looking for an authentic learning opportunity.
+Glen Helen Extension Programs are tailored to meet the needs of schools, scouts, and other organizations looking for an authentic learning opportunity.
 We utilize hands-on experience and small group sizes to engage students in the natural environment.
-Choose from our available topics, or allow us to customize a program unique to your group.
-Programs cover a range of Ohio Academic Content Standards, and can be scheduled as a single event or part of a curricular unit.
+Programs cover a range of Ohio Academic Content Standards, and can be scheduled as a single event or part of a curricular series.
 When scheduling, please indicate specific program requests or content standards your group would like to meet.
-Most programs may be conducted onsite or offsite, unless otherwise noted.
-Onsite programs have a minimum charge of $30, and offsite programs a minimum charge of $50.
+Onsite programs have a minimum charge of $50, and offsite programs have a minimum charge of $70.
 For detailed information on pricing or to schedule a program, contact our Extension Naturalist or call 937-767-7648.

 Participants discover adaptations, habitats, survival methods, and environmental needs of Ohio’s animals.
 Participants have the opportunity to look, listen, and feel their way through the animal kingdom and will get to meet a live animal ambassador.

 Designed for younger students, this program encourages the exploration of living things and their diets through interactive songs and stories.
 Students will explore what carnivores, omnivores, and herbivores may eat, and will even have the opportunity to meet a live animal ambassador.

 Participants discover the geological forces that shaped Glen Helen while exploring the rock cycle and learning how rocks and fossils are formed.
 For an additional supply fee of $5.00 per program, participants will make their own plaster fossil casting to take home.